Car Fluid Service

 Burnt transmission smell or slip under load — minimize driving until fluid condition is verified.

-Overdue oil by a few hundred miles on a healthy engine — schedule service; do not defer thousands of miles.
+Overdue oil by a few hundred miles on a healthy engine — schedule service.
+Do not defer thousands of miles.

 Common causes